 There’s a number of reasons that helping your dog get over their fear of fireworks like sparklers is important.
 Perhaps you want to order wedding sparklers online and want your dog as part of the ceremony.
 Perhaps you just have sympathy for your furry friend.
 Either way, helping dogs that are afraid of sparklers is important to everyone.

 Hopefully, with enough time and patience, helping dogs that are afraid of sparklers is something you’ll be able to do.
-Just remember that you need to praise the dog repeatedly and make it a positive experience by using their favorite treats and you should be able to start making progress in no time.
+Just remember that you need to praise the dog repeatedly and make it a positive experience.
+By using their favorite treats, you should be able to start making progress in no time.